roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/FAQ about Ingresses.md

 ## Does nginx-ingress-controller support HTTP Strict Transport Security \(HSTS\)?

-By default, HSTS is enabled for nginx-ingress-controller.
+By default, nginx-ingress-controller is enabled for nginx-ingress-controller.
 When a browser sends a plain HTTP request for the first time, the response header from the backend server \(with HSTS enabled\) contains `Non-Authoritative-Reason: HSTS`.
 This indicates that the backend server supports HSTS.
-If the client also supports HSTS, the client will continue to send HTTPS requests after the first access attempt succeeds.
+If the client also supports HSTS, the client directly sends HTTPS requests after the first successful access.
 The response body from the backend server contains the status code `307 Internal Redirect`, as shown in the following figure.

 ![1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9511674161/p202703.png)